Code blue! God’s cry to the breathless

 My Spirit gives life!

-How many first responders have given mouth-to-mouth resuscitation, yet the breathless person didn’t revive?
-Breath was given – but it wasn’t received.
+How often have first responders given mouth-to-mouth resuscitation, yet the breathless person didn’t revive?
+Breath was imparted – but not received.
 The breath being poured in did not successfully trigger the person to inhale and exhale again.

-Ah, but the Breath of God always has the capacity to restore and revive.
-You will come to life – your spiritual vitality will be restored – as you quit fighting against him, or shutting yourself off from him, and remain open to the Spirit of God.
+Ah, but God says, “I will make breath enter you, and you will come to life.”
+His breath always has the capacity to revive.
+Our spiritual vitality will be restored – as we quit fighting against him, or shutting ourselves off from him, and remain open to the Spirit of God.

-In Revelation 3:1-6, the Son of God speaks to the apostle John about Christians who are not breathing – and have not admitted it.
+In Revelation 3:1-6, the Son of God speaks to the apostle John about Christians who have stopped breathing – and are in denial of it.

-These are the words of him who holds the seven spirits of God and the seven stars.
+These are the words of the one who holds God’s seven spirits and the seven stars.

-I know your deeds; you have a reputation of being alive, but you are dead.
+You have the reputation of being alive, and you are in fact dead.

 Wake up!

-When self-deception enters the picture, so do complacency and complicity.
+When deception enters the picture, so do complacency, complicity, cluelessness.
 That’s when the dangers of breathlessness multiply exponentially.
 That’s when Jesus cries out sharply, urgently:

-• To confront.
+• Exposing.
 “You have a reputation of being alive, but you are dead.”

-• To expose.
-“I’ve found that your works are far from complete in the eyes of my God” (Rev. 3:2 CEB) .
+• Confronting.
+“I’ve found that your works are far from complete in the eyes of my God.”

-• To warn.
+• Warning.
 “But if you do not wake up, I will come like a thief, and you will not know at what time I will come to you” (Rev. 3:3).

-These words, too, give life.
-Jesus cries out from his fierce love, not to shame, but to redeem, to jolt the breathless back to the place of receiving and responding to his Spirit and his word:
+Once again, his words may sound harsh.
+Yet they come from his fierce love.
+Jesus cries out, not to shame, but to redeem, to jolt the not-breathing back to the place of receiving and responding to his Spirit and his word.

 Remember how!

-Hold it fast.
-As you remember, hold onto what you recall.
-And begin again to respond to Christ in that way – your spirit responding to his Spirit, moment by moment, by faith.
+Hold onto what you recall.
+Begin again to respond to the Spirit in that way – moment by moment, by faith.
 It may be a tentative thing at first.
 You may go forward by fits and starts.
 But keep it up and over time, it will become as natural as … breathing.

 Inhale.
 Exhale.
 Inhale.
 Exhale.